teachingaway/teachingaway.github.io/_posts/2014-04-30-nautilus-v-biosig-oral-argument.md

 ---
 layout: post
-title: "The Supreme Court on Indefinite Patent Claims"
+title: "Nautilus v.
+Biosig: Oral Arguments"
-summary: "<em>Nautilus v.
-Biosig</em> makes it easier to invalide patent claims for being too broad and non-specific."
+summary: "The Supreme Court hears arguments about how specific patent claims need to be to define an invention."
 category: articles
 tags: [patent, supreme court]
 author: adler